prooph/processing/library/Ginger/Message/README.md

 A workflow processor sends a "collect user data" command to a CRM-WorkflowMessageHandler.
 The connector then fetches the required data from database and uses the message to respond with the data.
-The command becomes a "user data collected" event, but has the same UUID as before.
+The command becomes a "user data collected" event, but has the same connected ProcessId as before.
 With that in mind the workflow processor can easily track the status of the workflow.

 ## Index